The quick answer is YES. Roof battens no matter how you look at them are a structural element of any roof.

 Timber roof battens can be used for all types of roofing including tile and metal or colorbond.
 However, it is essential that they are correctly engineered and take wind loading for your specific suburb or town.

-Hardwood roof battens are the preferred choice in areas with higher winds.
+Hardwood is the preferred choice in areas with higher winds.
 This is because mechanical fasteners can be torn out of softer woods such as pine.

 There is a considerable difference too in the amount of pull resistance that can be offered by seasoned wood.
 When it is compared with green wood.